ikmb/HLApipePublic/README.md

 ```

 Running the Pipeline in a cluster system.
-Edit your $HOME/.nextflow.config as follows:
+Edit your $HOME/.nextflow/config as follow (if this file does not exist yet, create it):

 ```
 // bind work directories (i.e. work_ifs).
-If you need more than $HOME and work_ifs, add another "-B /somewhere" switch. singularity.runOptions = "-B /work_ifs"
+// If you need more than $HOME and work_ifs, add another "-B /somewhere" switch. singularity.runOptions = "-B /work_ifs"

 // make nextflow use slurm by default, specify the right queue size and the queue name